microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Connect-Entra.md

 Welcome to Microsoft Graph!
 ```

-This example shows how to authenticate using an ApplicationId and CertificateThumbprint.
+This command Connect a session using a ApplicationId and CertificateThumbprint.

-For more information on how to get or create CertificateThumbprint, see <https://learn.microsoft.com/powershell/entra-powershell/app-only-access-auth>.
+For more information on how to get or create CertificateThumbprint, see [Authenticate with app-only access](https://learn.microsoft.com/powershell/entra-powershell/app-only-access-auth).

 ### Example 6: App-only access: Using client credential with a certificate name